 The same is true for everything else too, you don’t need to pre book every single activity or every single transport option in advance.
 You remember that first point about flexibility?
 It isn’t independent travel if you are following a rigid, inflexible plan!
 It is easy to get train or bus tickets as and when you need them, it is easy to walk up and get a course, a trek, an activity or anything else you want to do when and if you want to do it!
+The same is true for accomodation too.
+Go and explore, don’t plan a package holiday!

-The bible is a common euphemism for a guidebook, usually a specific popular brand of guidebook.
-It describes the phenomena of a string of independent travellers worshipping at the altar of it’s pages and all turning up at the same guesthouses, eating at the same places, traipsing the same walking tours and doing the same activities, all because that is what is explicitly written down in their guidebook.
+The moniker of ‘the bible’ describes the phenomena of a string of independent travellers worshipping at the altar of it’s pages and all turning up at the same guesthouses, eating at the same places, traipsing the same walking tours and doing the same activities, all because that is what is explicitly written down in their guidebook.

-Now don’t get me wrong, guidebooks are very useful things, and they are a general necessity on the road whether you still use the old print versions or the increasingly common digital versions.
-You still need that basic level of researched understanding of the places you are visiting after all; where to go, what to do, the adress of the train station or nearest embassy, guidebooks still do have a use.
+Now don’t get me wrong, guidebooks are very useful things, and they are a general necessity on the road whether you still use the old print versions or rely on the advice of travel bloggers.
+You still need that basic level of researched understanding of the places you are visiting after all; where to go, what to do, the address of the train station or nearest embassy and so much more.

 However they are not the be all and end all that many first time backpackers think they are.

 Like most people I packed way too much stuff on my first backpacking trip.
 Extra clothes, extra books (there were no kindles or fancy eReader smartphones back then!) extra medication, extra pretty much everything in fact just in case I needed them.
-I didn’t.

 Pack light, you’ll thank me for it!